iterative/example-repos-dev/example-gto/code/README.md

 [GTO Get Started](https://github.com/iterative/gto).
 It is a step-by-step quick introduction into basic GTO concepts.

+The branch `mlem` contains the example of using MLEM to deploy a model upon the stage assignment with GTO.

 🐛 Please report any issues found in this project here - [example-repos-dev](https://github.com/iterative/example-repos-dev).